kbase/kbase-ui/docs/book/getting-started/quick-start.md

 # Quick Start

 This guide should allow you to run kbase-ui on your host system.
+For more advanced developer or deployment scenarios, consult ...

 ## Prerequisites